berkbuyukdurak/getir-case-study/README.md

 ```

 ## Public Endpoint URL
 This API is deployed to the AWS.
-You can also use this link --> http://getirfetchapiwebapp-env.eba-i4mht8vn.us-east-2.elasticbeanstalk.com
+You can also use this link to make tests --> http://getirfetchapiwebapp-env.eba-i4mht8vn.us-east-2.elasticbeanstalk.com

 ## License